-The Community Facilities element describes the activities and services that support the overall quality of life on Sullivan's Island.
+The Community Facilities element describes the services, activities, programs, and amenities that contribute to and enhance the overall quality of life on Sullivan's Island.
 This chapter will summarize the function of Town government, including emergency services, public works and water and sewer infrastructure.
 Other community assets such as libraries, parks and educational facilities will be incorporated as well.
-Evaluating the current state of Town facilities and public infrastructure is critical in addressing existing needs for services and how those services will be provided to meet future needs.
+Evaluating the current state of Town services and local public facilities and infrastructure is critical in addressing existing needs for services and how those services will be provided to meet future needs.